-Early on, Read’s pencil describes his family tree, beginning with the cedars grown in northern California and Oregon that provide the wooden slats.
+Read’s pencil describes its family tree, beginning with the cedars grown in northern California and Oregon that provide the wooden slats.
 But he doesn’t really start with the trees.
 He notes that turning trees into pencils requires “saws and trucks and rope and the countless other gear used in harvesting and carting the cedar logs to the railroad siding,” and those things have to be produced before a pencil can be produced.
-“Think of all the persons and the numberless skills that went into their fabrication: the mining of ore, the making of steel and its refinement into saws, axes, motors; the growing of hemp and bringing it through all the stages to heavy and strong rope; the logging camps with their beds and mess halls, the cookery and the raising of all the foods.
-Why, untold thousands of persons had a hand in every cup of coffee the loggers drink!”

-Tracing the pencil’s genealogy back to iron, zinc, copper, and graphite mines; hemp plants; rubber trees; castor beans; and much more demonstrates the “roundaboutness” of production, the term of the early Austrian economist Eugen von Böhm-Bawerk.
-Much time and effort are spent not on making pencils but rather things that will–sooner or later–help to make pencils.
-Without central direction, entrepreneurs set up production this way because more, better, and cheaper pencils can be made more profitably than by some more direct process.
+Tracing the pencil’s genealogy back—to iron, zinc, copper, and graphite mines; hemp plants; rubber trees; castor beans; and much more—demonstrates the “roundaboutness” of production, the term of the early Austrian economist Eugen von Böhm-Bawerk.
+Much time and effort are spent not on making pencils but rather things that will—sooner or later—help to make pencils.
+Without central direction, entrepreneurs set up production this way because it produces more, better, and cheaper pencils more profitably than some more direct process.

-Second, capital equipment wears out.
-Machines, engines, vehicles, saw blades, ropes and the rest need to be replaced.
-That requires money, which requires saving–that is, deferred consumption.
-Saving is also necessary to finance research and development so that better and cheaper machines, tools, materials, and writing implements might be created.
-Remember this when Keynesian politicians and economists who aspire to stimulate the economy deride saving as inimical to economic growth and increased consumption.
-Such derision invariably ignores the need for capital at stages of production remote from the final consumer level.
-That’s what inappropriate aggregation gets you.
+Capital equipment wears out.
+Replacing machines, engines, vehicles, saw blades, and ropes requires money, which requires saving—that is, deferred consumption.
+Saving is also necessary to finance research and development so that better and cheaper machines, tools, and writing implements might be created.
+Remember this when Keynesian politicians and economists deride saving.

-Third, the stages of the capital structure consist in discrete, specific, scarce, and complementary things–buildings, machines, tools, materials, and more–in particular places at particular times.
-They were put in place, as part of an entrepreneur’s plan, to work together with labor to produce other specific things.
-In keeping with Austrian subjectivism, the plan gives meaning to the capital goods.
-A change in plan, for example, might convert equipment that was once complementary to the rest of the equipment into something of little or no value (besides scrap).
+The stages of the capital structure consist in discrete, specific, scarce, and complementary things—buildings, machines, tools, materials—in particular places at particular times, all of which derive their value from the final goods they help produce.
+They were put in place as part of entrepreneurs’ plans, and in keeping with Austrian subjectivism, the plans give them meaning.
+A change in a plan might convert equipment that was once complementary to an operation into something of little or no value.

 This description of the structure of production should raise no eyebrows.
-We see such things all around.
-But anyone who has taken a standard economics course will know that capital is usually discussed as though it were a lump of malleable and homogenous Play-Doh (“K”).
-If you assume this about capital and think in terms of aggregates and averages, you may underrate the need for the market process, which has no rival in its ability to coordinate the plans of strangers in order to raise living standards.
-The Play-Doh conception of capital may fit in mathematical equations, but that’s a case of the tail wagging the dog.
+We see it all around.
+But anyone who has taken a standard economics course will know that capital is usually discussed as though it were a lump of colorless, timeless Play Doh.
+That conception of capital is amenable to mathematics, but that’s a case of the tail wagging the dog.
 Economics should be a way of thinking about the world we actually confront.